pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: field_flags

        An integer defining a large amount of proprties of a field.
+Handle this attribute with care

     .. attribute:: field_type

-       An integer defining the field type.
+       A mandatory integer defining the field type.
 This is a value in the range of 0 to 6.
+It cannot be changed when updating the widget.

     .. attribute:: field_type_string

-       A string describing the field type.
+       A string describing (and derived from) the field type.

     .. attribute:: fill_color